 Some soft skills that employers will look for in business analysts include collaboration, communication, critical observation and problem-solving abilities.
 If you’re not sure what skills to highlight in your business analyst resume, ask a trusted colleague or mentor for their opinion on which nontechnical abilities are your strong suit.

 Also, don’t simply list types of soft skills in your business analyst resume: Look for opportunities to mention specific ways that you’ve applied your interpersonal abilities to drive positive outcomes in the workplace.

 Find out what employers need

 Now is an excellent time to polish your business analyst resume and start exploring your options in the employment market.
-According to the 2016 Robert Half Salary Guide for Accounting and Finance, business analysts, financial analysts and business intelligence analysts will be among the types of professionals in high demand next year.
+According to the Robert Half Salary Guide for Accounting and Finance, business analysts, financial analysts and business intelligence analysts are all in high demand.

 Once you’re satisfied your business analyst resume is ready for prime time, investigate the types of positions that businesses in your area are looking to staff.
 Current job descriptions will give you a good sense of which skills to underscore in your resume and cover letter — and help you determine if you need more training before applying for certain roles.

-You also might want to consider working with a staffing firm that specializes in placing business analysts for project and consulting assignments.
+You also might want to consider working with a staffing firm that specializes in placing business analysts for project-based and consulting assignments.
 Recruiters will be especially attuned to the types of skills leading employers are seeking right now.
-Staffing specialists can also help you to fine-tune your resume and search for a position that best matches your qualifications.
+Staffing specialists can also help you to fine-tune your resume and search for a position that best matches your qualifications